4 Strategies to Reduce Misclassification Risk

 1. Create a Program to Engage Independent Talent

 One of the biggest risks in engaging independent contractors is misclassification.
-If your company is audited, and state or federal agencies think you may have misclassified employees as independent contractors, you can be at risk for paying back taxes with interest, large fines, or even class action lawsuits.
+If your company is audited, and state or federal agencies think you may have misclassified employees as independent contractors, you can be at risk of paying back taxes with interest, large fines, or even class action lawsuits.
 It’s therefore essential to put processes in place for properly engaging and managing your independent workforce.

 Conducting an internal audit to determine whether or not your current practices are compliant, creating guidelines for hiring independents, and educating HR personnel and managers on these practices are all useful ways to create a foundational classification strategy.